harini006/SQL_DW/README.md

-🔧 Building the Data Warehouse (Data Engineering) Objective
+🔧 Building the Data Warehouse (Data Engineering) **Objective**
 Develop a modern data warehouse using SQL Server to consolidate sales data for analytical reporting and decision-making.

-Specifications
+**Specifications**

-Data Sources: ERP and CRM data (CSV files).
+1. Data Sources: ERP and CRM data (CSV files).
-Data Quality: Cleansing, standardization, and issue resolution.
+2. Data Quality: Cleansing, standardization, and issue resolution.
-Integration: Merging data from multiple sources into a structured analytical model.
+3. Integration: Merging data from multiple sources into a structured analytical model.
-Scope: Focus on latest datasets only (no historization).
+4. Scope: Focus on the latest datasets only (no historization).
-Documentation: Providing a well-documented data model for business and analytics teams.
+5. Documentation: Providing a well-documented data model for business and analytics teams.
-SQL-Based Analytics (Data Analysis)
+6.SQL-Based Analytics (Data Analysis)
 Developing SQL-based queries to generate insights into:
 📊 Customer Behavior
 📊 Product Performance
 📊 Sales Trends

 These insights enable stakeholders to make data-driven business decisions.

-For more details, refer to docs/requirements.md.

 📂 Repository Structure